MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/guid.md

 ---
 # The guid data type

-The `guid` data type represents a 128-bit globally-unique value.
+The `guid` data type represents a 128-bit globally unique value.

 > The `guid`, `uuid`, and `uniqueid` data types are equivalent.